danmorrison/danmorrison.github.io/_posts/2017-04-25-manual-of-epictetus.md

 > You must be one man, good or bad; you must develop either your Governing Principle, or your outward endowments; you must study either your inner man, or outward things - in a word, you must choose between the position of a philosopher and that of a mere outsider.
 >
 > 1. Appropriate acts are in general measured by the relations they are concerned with.
-> 'He is your father.'
+> "He is your father."
 > This means you are called on to take care of him, give way to him in all things, bear with him if he reviles or strikes you.
 > <br /><br />
-> 'But he is a bad father.'
+> "But he is a bad father."
 > <br /><br />
 > Well, have you any natural claim to a good father?
 > No, only to a father.
 > <br /><br />
-> 'My brother wrongs me.'
+> "My brother wrongs me."
 > <br /><br />
 > Be careful then to maintain the relation you hold to him, and do not consider what he does, but what you must do if your purpose is to keep in accord with nature.
 > For no one shall harm you, without your consent; you will only be harmed, when you think you are harmed.